linuxbox-cz/pgdist/README.md

 - `git` - git URL or SSH of required project

-- `git_tree` - name of required project git branch
+- `git_tree_ish` - indicates a tree, commit or tag object name of required project

 **NOTICE** - Above command works only when used before `create-version`.